TEXT-S&P summary: Tata Consultancy Services Ltd.

 TCS’ unhedged positions expose it to foreign exchange fluctuations.
 TCS follows an active but flexible hedging policy depending on the prevailing currency market trends.
 Other Indian IT companies estimate that a 1% appreciation in the Indian rupee (INR) reduces their operating margin by 30-50 basis points.

-We expect TCS’ revenues in fiscal years ending March 31, 2013, and 2014 to continue to grow higher than the industry despite uncertain demand.
-Nasscom forecasts a 11%-14% growth for the Indian IT services industry in 2012.
-We expect TCS’ EBITDA margin for fiscal 2013 to fall slightly due to weak pricing, moderate wage inflation (high single-digit), and utilization rates (excluding trainees) stabilizing at about 78%-80%.
-However, we expect the margins to be above 28% for fiscal years 2013 and 2014, compared with more than 29% in fiscal 2012.
-For the first half of fiscal 2013, TCS’ revenue grew 36%, higher than our expectations, and EBITDA margin was 29%, in line with our expectations.
+We expect TCS’ revenues in fiscal years ending March 31, 2013 and 2014 to continue to grow higher than the industry despite uncertain demand.
+Nasscom forecasts 11%-14% growth for the Indian IT services industry in 2012.
+We expect TCS’ EBITDA margin for fiscal 2013 to slightly soften due to weak pricing, moderate wage inflation (high single-digit), and stabilizing utilization rates (excluding trainees) at about 78%-80%.
+However, we expect the margins to be above 28% for both fiscal years 2013 and 2014, compared with more than 29% in fiscal 2012.

 In our view, the TCS management is conservative.
-The company has negligible term debt and modest adjusted debt, resulting in very strong cash flow adequacy measures.
+The company has negligible term debt and modest adjusted debt, resulting in very strong financial protection measures.
 TCS has in the past acquired some smaller companies or operations entirely out of its surplus funds and internal accruals.
 We expect it to adopt the same approach for any future acquisitions.

 We expect TCS’ financial risk profile and business position to mitigate the risk from a potential steep rise in the already high inflation in India or a sharp appreciation in the Indian rupee.
 We therefore believe that TCS is likely to be able to service its obligations, even if the sovereign comes under severe stress.